 “Put together, they have all helped add costs to the project overall.
 Keeping a growing city moving is a serious challenge, but when we complete the City Rail Link it will double the number of Aucklanders within 30 minutes travel of the CBD.”

 Dr Sweeney says CRL Ltd’s own cost review underwent a rigorous examination by two international assessors to ensure the project delivers the best value for money for Aucklanders.

-The revised cost has been endorsed by the project’s sponsors (the Crown and Auckland Council).
+The revised cost has since been endorsed by the project’s sponsors (the Crown and Auckland Council).

-The revised cost envelope reflects higher costs in four key areas:
+The revised cost envelope reflected higher costs in four key areas:

 Contingency and escalation costs ($310 million)

 The cost of the City Rail Link project was previously estimated in 2014 and there has been significant change since that time.